aglantzrbc/deep-learning-challenge/README.md

 **Figure 6** | _Code showing the addition of another hidden layer in Optimization attempt 2_*

 At that point, I interrogated the starter code and decided to keep the `NAME` variable in the analysis.
 This required binning name values, since I presume every name is unique.
-The change worked well and gave me the successful accuracy noted above.
+The change worked well and gave me the acceptable accuracy noted above.

 **Summary:**